asibahi/asibahi.github.io/content/thoughts/2024-09-01-The Garden of Odin/index.md

 In an escape from the worries of life, I have been reading recently into the [Odin programming language](https://odin-lang.org).
 I wanted to learn something that is closer to the metal than Rust, and Odin seems nice.

 For a project to do with the language, I figured I would build a library for the abstract board game [Domnions, by Christian Freeling](https://mindsports.nl/index.php/the-pit/526-dominions). ([Sensei's Library link](https://senseis.xmp.net/?Dominions)).
-The game can be described as a Go variant with distinct pieces (as opposed to Go itself where every "piece" is identical.
+The game can be described as a Go variant with distinct pieces, as opposed to Go itself where every "piece" is identical.

 The game is *weird*.
 It is much less known than Freeling's other games like Havannah (for which I wrote [an implementation for in Rust](https://github.com/asibahi/w9l)) and Grand Chess (which I designed and built a physical set for).
 Even Freeling himself does not put much stock into it, and is more interested in the tile set itself (which he calls [the China Labyrinth](https://mindsports.nl/index.php/puzzles/tilings/china-labyrinth/), even though they have nothing to do with China) than the game.
 He made other games with the tile set which you can find by browsing his site.